 3. Competitor analysis

-Investigating and analyzing the competition helps to determine the strengths and weaknesses of your own business measured against the competition.
-Understanding the differences between a business and its competitors is central to finding gaps in the market that can be filled.
+Research your competitors will help you determine the strength and weaknesses in your own business, as well as see what works and what doesn’t.
+Understanding the differences between a business and its competitors is essential to finding gaps in the market that can be filled.